benlagreca02/Metroid-II-RL/README.md

 ## Current state

+TALK ABOUT CHECKPOINT THING

 PyBoy provides "game wrappers" for various games to make AI work easier.
 I am working on implementing one for Metroid II and will eventually get my code pulled into the project.
+For now, I have enough implemented for it to work.

 Currently, a pixel-based observation approach is going to be used.
-Due to the environment, a tile-based approach could be used, and that may much faster, however it has a lot of its own issues adn those may not be explored here.
+Due to the environment, a tile-based approach could be used, and that may much faster, however it has a lot of its own issues and those may or may not be explored here.

-`main.py` is going to mostly be used for testing purposes.

-`train.py` is the script used to start a training run.

-`view.py` is the script used to view a training result.

-The `view.py` script has a lot of great args for testing modifications currently

 ## Tangent about timing info